 While in the Zone tomorrow, think about the most frustrating part of your business.
 What system does that frustration point too--lead generation, customer service, collections, production--or perhaps a more specific subsystem?
 Then, run the system past the ten reasons for failure described above.
 You will discover where to focus your improvement efforts.

 Your entire business is a system.
-The recipe for an excellent organization includes the right people, a good plan, the will to excel, a philosophy of continuous improvement, and high-performance systems and processes.
-The resulting culture produces an organization with lasting value--one that you can sell, franchise, or let someone run for you.
+The recipe for an excellent organization includes the right people, a good plan, the will to excel, a philosophy of continuous improvement, and high-performance business systems and processes.
+The resulting culture produces an organization with lasting value--one that you can sell, replicate, or let someone run for you.

 Creating a culture of excellence is like creating a brand; it takes some time, but when it catches on, it is quite remarkable!
 Transforming your organization, Mr. or Ms. Business Owner, is your number one task.
 It is the Master Skill!